rsvim/rfc/3-JavaScriptRuntime/3-BuiltinAPIs.md

 > Written by @linrongbin16, first created at 2024-09-27, last updated at 2024-09-29.

-This RFC describe what built-in APIs that editor's js runtime support.
+This RFC describe what builtin APIs that editor's js runtime support.

 ## Global object and functions